CoinFabrik/scout-soroban/docs/docs/detectors/1-divide-before-multiply.md

 ## Why is this bad?

 Performing a division operation before a multiplication can lead to a loss of precision as division between integers might return zero.
-It might even result in an unintended zero value.

 ## Issue example